ckdrew670/gatsby-base-template/README.md

 ### Source Plugins

-Source plugins create nodes which can then be transformed into a usable format by a transformer plugin.
-For instance, a typical workflow often involves using `gatsby-source-filesystem`, which loads files off of disk (e.g. markdown files) and then specifying a Markdown transformer, eg. `gatsby-transformer-remark` to transform the Markdown into HTML.
+Source plugins get data for you.
+They create nodes which can then be transformed into a usable format by a transformer plugin.
+For instance, a typical workflow often involves using `gatsby-source-filesystem`, which loads data/content files from your project (e.g. markdown files) and then specifying a Markdown transformer, eg. `gatsby-transformer-remark` to transform the Markdown into HTML.

 #### gatsby-source-filesystem